 Citing your data source is just as important as citing your other research sources.
-For other scholars to be able to examine and extend your work, they must be able to find the original data.
+For other researchers to be able to use your work, they must be able to find the original data.

-Few citation style guides offer guidance on how to cite data.
-Use the key components listed below and work them into the style you're using.
-Please note, this set of recommendations should not be taken as the final word on styles.
+Use the key components listed below and work them into the style (e.g., APA) you're using.
+This set of recommendations should not be taken as the final word on styles.
 If you have a question, check with your faculty advisor or the publication where you hope to publish.

 Key Elements of a Data Citation